AlienCyberCoat/Gideon2-QVR/README.md

 # Gideon2-QVR
-Gideon2-QVR framework (used in VRDUS Quest) Built from scratch to work with C# following some the basic methods and format of Gideon1 but with improvements and rendering pipeline for Quest.
+Gideon2-QVR framework (used in VRDUS Meta Quest) Framework with Unity C# following basic methods and format of Gideon1, but with improvements and rendering pipeline for Android on the Meta Quest.

+Additional focus for the device.
+-Hand tracking
+-Passthrough

 ![gideon2QVR](https://github.com/AlienCyberCoat/Gideon2-QVR/assets/77039180/24f975b2-2bad-4e52-b717-68bf4cec2d44)